By Earthworks Liverpool

 October: Saturday 16th, Sunday 24th – Tree Planting

-November: Saturday 20th, Sunday 28th – Planting and path clearance.
+Sunday 28th – Planting and path clearance.
+The session on 28th has been rearranged for Sunday 5th December.

-December: Saturday 4th, Sunday 12th – Rhododendron and path management
+December: Saturday 4th and 11th, Sunday 5th and 12th – Rhododendron and path management

 January: Saturday 15th, Sunday 23rd – Rhododendron and path management